 The belief that “fatness” equates with laziness or lack of self-control remains pervasive today.
-The news agency Reuters conducted a poll asking people what they blamed obesity on.
-Over 60 percent of people polled said that obese individuals are obese due to “making personal choices about exercising and eating.”
+The news agency Reuters conducted a poll asking people to what they attributed their body size.
+Over 60 percent of people polled said that overweight individuals are overweight due to “making personal choices about exercising and eating.”
 This belief is further based on the fact they were not given any information about a hypothetical overweight person’s medical or psychological reasons for being overweight.

 Decades of clinical research regarding the negative consequences of fat-shaming, fat-phobia, and weight stigma show that discrimination against overweight people has contributed to the rise of eating disorders.
-This has happened even though we know that obesity is not a “personal” choice.
-Genetics, parenting styles, the diminishing availability of manual labor jobs, economic status and undiagnosed medical problems are all proven causes of obesity.
+This has happened even though we know that body weight is not a “personal” choice.

 Another alarming trend involving the increasing need for treatment of eating disorders is the number of children being diagnosed with anorexia nervosa, bulimia nervosa or another unspecified eating disorder.
 A study conducted by the Agency for Healthcare Research and Quality found that the percentage of pre-adolescent children hospitalized for eating disorders rose nearly 120 percent between 1999 and 2006.
 Eating disorder experts are quick to point out that statistics showing evidence of an eating disorder epidemic do not take in account the “many other people who don’t seek treatment or fall ‘under the radar’ of medical professionals,” according to Douglas Bunnell, a clinical director previously working for Monte Nido-affiliated eating disorder treatment centers.
 Bunnell further states that “rates of sub-clinical bulimia and food restriction disorders causing weight loss may not meet a specific threshold for a doctor to officially diagnosing an eating disorder.”